elsartori/QNRF-EN-dataset/README.md

 # QNRF-EN-dataset
-English portion of the data
+English portion of the dataset